The purpose of this blog is to tell stories.

 - Film and television (Doctor Who, Charlie Chan, film noir, art vs. artist)

-- Music (The Beatles, Miles Davis, Genesis, Stan Ridgway, The Smithereens, Steely Dan)
+- Music (The Beatles, Miles Davis, Genesis, Stan Ridgway, Pete Shelley, The Smithereens, Steely Dan; punk and new wave)

 - Social media (Twitter)

 More and more, however, I tell stories from my own life.
 Many of these stories relate to my ongoing research into my genetic family and the circumstances surrounding my adoption.
 It is no coincidence that I am writing a book with the working title Interrogating Memory: Film Noir and My Search for Identity.

 And who am I?